Thank you for your interest. The 2018 application cycle is now closed. We will be begin accepting applications again in late January 2019. Thank you!

 - Have academic and/or career goals focused on making a significant positive difference in the long-term protection of wilderness in the United States.
 Graduate students in natural resources management, law or policy programs are strongly encouraged to apply.

-All students applying for the Gloria Barron Wilderness Society Scholarship must submit the following materials for an application to be considered complete:
+Students applying for the Gloria Barron Wilderness Society Scholarship must submit all of the following materials for an application to be considered complete:

 - A two-page double-spaced cover letter